 First Aid and Medication

 Should children need first aid to be administered, staff act in ‘loco parentis’ (as caring parents) and follow school procedures.
-If there is concern about an injury the child is referred to our qualified First Aiders who in consultation with the Senior Administrator and Headteacher, decide the action that needs to be taken.
+If there is concern about an injury the child is referred to our qualified First Aiders.

-In the case of emergencies or more serious injury, we shall try to contact you but no time will be wasted before calling an ambulance or a doctor and it may well be that we can only contact you afterwards.
+In the case of emergencies or more serious injury, we shall try to contact you, no time will be wasted before calling an ambulance or a doctor and it may well be that we can only contact you afterwards.

-We regret that we are only able to administer medicines which are prescribed by a doctor, or for the treatment of Asthmatic or similar conditions.
-No unprescribed medicines should be brought into school.
+We regret that we are only able to administer medication that is prescribed by a doctor or that is in the original container/packaging.

 Parents must ensure that medicines, particularly inhalers and eczema creams held in school have not passed their expiry date.

-Requests for the administration of prescribed medicine need to be made to the School Office and a parental consent form /asthma card completed.
+Requests for the administration of medication need to be made to the School Office and a parental consent form /asthma card completed.

 All children with long term health problems which require intervention by school staff will have a care plan completed by their parent/carer.